We aim to improve healthcare by better understanding the causes of, and solutions to, gaps between research evidence and its application in practice.

 - Undertake research that more closely aligns evidence and patient care.

-- Support and extend collaborations between clinicians and health researchers to achieve better value care.
+- Support and extend collaborations between clinicians and health researchers to achieve higher value care.

 - Enable patients and families to make evidence-informed health decisions that are congruent with their values and preferences.